A Closer Look at Self-Supervised Lightweight Vision Transformers: Preliminaries and Experimental Setup

-\paragraph{Baseline and Counterpart.} \emph{DeiT-Tiny}: We follow the recipe in DeiT \cite{deit} and fully-supervised train a ViT-Tiny from scratch for 300 epochs on ImageNet-1k.
-It achieves 74.5\% top-1 accuracy on the validation set of ImageNet-1k, surpassing that in the original architecture (72.2\%) by a large margin through modifying the number of heads to 12 from 3.
-We denote this supervised trained model by DeiT-Tiny, which is also our baseline to examine the pre-training.
+\emph{Baseline}: We supervisedly train a ViT-Tiny from scratch for 300 epochs on the training set of ImageNet-1k (dubbed IN1K).
+It achieves 74.5\% top-1 accuracy on the validation set of ImageNet-1k, surpassing that in the original architecture (72.2\% \citep{deit}) through modifying the number of heads to 12 from 3, and further reaches 75.8\% by adopting our improved training recipe (see \cref{sec:appdix-eval}), which finally serves as our strong baseline to examine the pre-training.
+We denote this model from supervised training as DeiT-Tiny.

+\emph{MAE}: MAE \citep{mae} is selected as a representative for MIM-based pre-training methods, which has a simple framework with low training cost.
+We largely follow the design of MAE except that the encoder is altered to ViT-Tiny.
+Several basic factors and components are adjusted to fit the smaller encoder (see \cref{sec:appdix-mae}).
+By default, we do pre-training on IN1K for 400 epochs, and denote the pre-trained model as MAE-Tiny.

-\emph{MoCov3-Tiny}: We also implement a contrastive SSL pre-training counterpart to achieve a more thorough study.
-MoCo-v3 \cite{mocov3} is selected for its simplicity.
-We use MoCov3-Tiny to denote this pre-trained model with 400 epochs.
+\emph{MoCov3}: We also implement a contrastive SSL pre-training counterpart, MoCo-v3 \citep{mocov3}, which is selected for its simplicity.
+We also do 400-epoch pre-training and denote the pre-trained model as MoCov3-Tiny.
 Details are provided in \cref{sec:appdix-mocov3}.